 As for homeland security concerns, Senator Grassley has expressed concern regarding the expedited approval process EB-5 investors from China, Pakistan, Russia, and Malaysia receive.
 While security concerns may be justified in today’s climate, this bundling of nations seems rather suspect.
 Hopefully common sense and fairness will prevail regarding this element.

 SEC enforcement and oversight of EB-5 investments is also a hot issue.
 The SEC has already taken enforcement actions against lawyers who improperly receive commissions for steering investors towards certain projects.
 Furthermore, the SEC and other financial regulators are already taking a hard look at private placements in light of previous abuse.
 The compromise proposes the creation of an “integrity fund” to minimize the risk of fraud that effects EB-5 investors.

 EB-5 Investors Should Take Swift Action Due to the Proposed Changes

 One aspect that has yet to be decided is whether these changes will be retroactive in nature.
 If EB-5 filers execute their applications before the changes are implemented and retroactivity is not applied, they will be able to operate under the more permissive rules.
 However, it is not yet clear how Congress will decide, but it may be prudent to preserve at least the chance of working under the old rules.
-If you wish to take action and potentially preserve your place under the current EB-5 rules contact the experienced Orlando immigration lawyers of Colombo & Hurd today by calling 800-659-7142 or contact us online.
+If you wish to take action and potentially preserve your place under the current EB-5 rules contact the experienced Tampa immigration lawyers of Colombo & Hurd today by calling 800-659-7142 or contact us online.